whitneylosinski/surfs_up/README.md

    ```

 ## Results
-The June and December temperature query results are shown below along with an explanation of three key differentces between the data for each month.
+The June and December temperature query results are shown below along with an explanation of three key differences between the data for each month.

    | June Temperatures | December Temperatures |
    |:--:|:--:|